enhance-dev/enhance.dev/app/docs/md/get-started/tutorial.md

 JavaScript First means that JavaScript is the primary means of building all the features and functions of the app.
 With this approach HTML is more of a compile target.

 HTML First means that the app is built to work with HTML and CSS as much as possible.
-It can then be enhanced with a little JavaScript if needed.
+It can then be enhanced with a little JavaScript as needed.

 Both approaches can be successful depending on your goals.
 The path taken is usually a result of comfort and experience with the tools required.